26616d703b/Java.Applications.HiddenFilesRepair/README.md

-# Java.Applications.HiddenFilesRepair
+# Hidden Files Repair

-Many people (including myself) complain incessantly after using contaminated computers in the library, these being riddled with annoying scripts that instantly hide files on removable drives.
+Back at university days, many people (including myself) were victim of contaminated computers in the library.
+In fact, these computers were riddled with annoying scripts that instantly hide files on removable drives.
-So I thought it would be a good idea to create a small application to solve this problem.